Hands-on with Healthy Choices and Healthier Living

 The projects on the Healthy Living page at Science Buddies encourage kids to learn more about nutrition labels, nutritional needs, heart health, and the ways in which exercise contributes to healthy living.
 All of this information helps students be more aware of variables related to obesity and disease.
 Small changes can add up to a much healthier lifestyle!

 Students interested in healthy living may also be interested in learning more about diabetes and the science behind blood sugar, carbohydrates, and exercise.
-See Increasing Awareness about Diabetes with Student STEM Projects and the Diabetes Science Projects special interest area for more information.
+See Increasing Awareness about Diabetes with Student STEM Projects for more information.